What are your RideLine Customer Service hours of operation?

 ValleyRide operates all of its services (Boise/Garden City and Nampa/Caldwell fixed-line service and intercounty service between Ada and Canyon counties) using fixed bus stops.
 You need to first determine where you need to pick up the bus and what time the bus will come by your stop.
 Links to information guides on how to use our bus system are available on the ValleyRide home page.

-- How about some tips for bike riders?
+- How about some tips for bike riders that use the bus?

-- Remove any items from your bike prior to the arrival of the bus.
+- Remove any loose items from your bike prior to the arrival of the bus.

 - All of our buses, with the exception of paratransit vans, are equipped with bike racks.
 Each rack holds two or three bicycles.
 If you have any questions about how to use the bike rack, ask the driver.